 Scoutbook automatically brings in Scouts to your Scoutbook Roster who are registered in your unit by your council.
 You will want to create Dens or Patrols in Scoutbook and assign Scouts to them.
 To do that from your Dashboard click on your pack or troop name.
 Then click on Add Den or Add Patrol and give it a name (e.g., Webelos 1, Wolf 2, Scorpion.)
 The word Den or Patrol will automatically be appended to the end of the name by the system.
 If you click on the name after creating the den or patrol you can edit the patrol and change the name if you wish.
 From there you can also add Scouts who are already on your Scoutbook roster by clicking on the Reassign Scout button and selecting the Scout or Scouts to add to the den or patrol.

-For more information see Managing Memberships – Adding-Removing and Moving Scouts Between Units-Dens-Patrols.
+For more information on setting up Scouts, see Managing Memberships – Adding-Removing and Moving Scouts Between Units-Dens-Patrols.